-Crocker & Starr is hosting its ninth-annual Carnivus Maximus celebration (pictured above), featuring the release of its 2015 Cabernet Sauvignon, Stone Place; library wines and large formats from its cellar; a feast from local purveyors including Hog Island Oyster Co., The Fatted Calf Charcuterie, Pizza Politana, Cafe ZUZU, smoked open-fire cooking, and Paradise Shaved Ice.
-Live music performed by Sow Belly Trio, as well as games and prizes galore.
-Sunday, September 2 from noon to 4 pm. $180/person general admission, discounted prices for different levels of wine club members.
+Crocker & Starr is hosting its annual Carnivus Maximus celebration (pictured above), featuring the release of its 2015 Cabernet Sauvignon, Stone Place; library wines and large formats from its cellar; a feast from local purveyors including Hog Island Oyster Co., The Fatted Calf Charcuterie, ZUZU, and Paradise Shaved Ice.
+Sunday, September 1 from noon to 4 pm. $200/person general admission.

-The CIA at Copia invites the public to come to its second-annual Ciderfest, celebrating another of fall’s favorite fruits – apples.
+The CIA at Copia invites the public to come to its third-annual Ciderfest, celebrating another of fall’s favorite fruits – apples.
 Spend the afternoon enjoying seasonal eats, live music, and local ciders with friends and the whole family.
-Sunday, September 2 from noon to 4 pm.
+Sunday, September 1 from noon to 3 pm.
 Prices vary.

 The Hess Collection is hosting its annual Lion’s Release Dinner.
-Hosted by fifth-generation Tim and Sabrina Hess and the winemaking team, the memorable evening will include a garden reception and formal dinner by executive chef Chad Hendrickson in the Hess Art Museum.
-Saturday, September 8 from 6 to 9 pm.
+Hosted by fifth-generation Tim and Sabrina Hess and the winemaking team, the memorable evening will include a garden reception and formal dinner by Executive Chef Chad Hendrickson in the Hess Art Museum.
+Saturday, September 14 from 6 to 9 pm.
 General admission is $300/person, Collectors Club Members $240/person, and Top Collectors $225/person.

 V. Sattui Winery will hold its annual Harvest Ball, where you’ll dine on a multi-course dinner prepared by an Italian-born, Michelin-starred chef and drink award-winning V. Sattui wines.
-Live music from Michael Jackson tribute show Foreverland.
-After dinner, you’ll boogie the night away to the funky rhythms of Big City Revue.
-Saturday, September 15 from 5:30 to 11 pm. $275/person general admission; $250/person for club members.
+Live music from cover band ALTER EGO.
+Saturday, September 14 from 5:30 to 11 pm. $285/person general admission; $260/person for club members.
 In October, V. Sattui will also host its annual Crush Party, with live music, an old-fashioned grape stomp, a live-fire Tuscan grill and wood-fired pizza ovens, and more than 45 wines to taste.
-Saturday, October 6 from 6 to 10 pm. $120/person general admission, $98/person for club members.
+Saturday, October 5 from 6 to 10 pm.

-Rutherford Hill Winery will hold its seventh-annual “Barn Bash” release party.
-You can enjoy a special selection of Rutherford Hill and Terlato Vineyards wines paired with wood-fired pizzas and authentic barbecue fare, then rock out to live music in the Oak Grove amid stunning views from the hilltop.
-Sunday, September 16 from 11 am to 2 pm. $75/person general admission, $50/person club members.
+Rutherford Hill Winery will hold its eighth-annual “Barn Bash” release party.
+You can enjoy a special selection of Rutherford Hill and Terlato Vineyards wines paired with authentic barbecue fare, then rock out to live music in the Oak Grove amid stunning views from the hilltop.
+Sunday, September 15 from 11 am to 2 pm. $85/person general admission, $70/person club members.

-Quintessa invites visitors to gather in its St. Helena vineyards to toast its 2018 vintage with live music, spectacular wines, and local artisanal food from some of the valley’s great chefs.
+Quintessa invites visitors to gather in its St. Helena vineyards to toast its 2019 vintage with live music, spectacular wines, and local artisanal food from some of the valley’s great chefs.
 Limited to just 180 guests, this event always sells out.
-Saturday, September 22, from noon to 3 pm. $200/person for wine club members, $250/person for non-members.
+Saturday, September 21.

 Benessere Vineyards invites you to its Harvest Party and Grape Stomp, with good company, great food, fine wine, live music, and competitive grape-stomping!
-Local favorite food truck Mark’s the Spot will fire up its wood-fired oven to serve appetizers and lunch that will include Italian-inspired pizzas to pair with Benessere Vineyard wines.
+Local favorite food truck Mark’s the Spot will serve a BBQ lunch to pair with Benessere Vineyard wines.
 There will also be vineyard tours and barrel-sampling with winemaker Matt Reid.
-Saturday, September 22 from 11 am to 3 pm.
+Saturday, September 21 from 11 am to 3 pm.
 General admission $125/person, wine club members $75/person.

 Tamber Bey is inviting the public to its biggest event of the year, the Fall Harvest and Release Party.
 You’ll celebrate crush and new vintages of the winery’s five Yountville Appellation red wines with great food, live music, and lots of fanfare.
 The party kicks off at noon and the fun continues all afternoon.
-Saturday, October 6 from noon to 5 pm. $55/person general admission, $45/person for club members.
+Saturday, October 5 from noon to 5 pm. $95/person general admission, $65/person for club members.

-Markham Vineyards is hosting its annual Harvest Celebration – extra festive this year as the winery celebrates its 40th year of winemaking.
+Markham Vineyards is hosting its annual Harvest Celebration Dinner.
 A catered dinner will be served in its historic stone cellar, each course paired with exclusive Markham wines.
-Saturday, October 20 from 6 to 9 pm.
-Tickets are currently $140/person, $125/person for 1879 Society members.
-After September 1, the price increases to $155/person, $140/person for club members.
+Saturday, October 19 from 5 to 8 pm.
+Tickets are currently $135/person, $125/person for 1879 Society members.
+After September 1, the price increases to $150/person, $140/person for club members.